 ISO 9001 (or 'BS EN ISO 9001') is the internationally-agreed standard for effective quality systems

-- ISO 9001 makes sure that your system will maintain quality at a consistent level.
-It is up to you to decide what defines the quality level in order to meet customer requirements and satisfaction.
+- ISO 9001 ensures your system will maintain quality at a consistent level.
+You decide what defines the quality level to meet customer requirements and satisfaction.

 - A quality system meeting ISO 9001 will cover the full range of activities that affect the customer.
-It will also include measures to make sure the quality system runs smoothly.
+It will also include measures to ensure the quality system runs smoothly.

-- A quality system based on ISO 9001 can be separately assessed to prove that it meets the standard (see Certification).
+- A quality system based on ISO 9001 can be separately assessed to prove it meets the standard (see Certification).

 ISO 9001 focuses on how your quality system should be managed

 - It is based on seven quality management principles which you must follow to achieve the standard.